 Since moving to Oxford, he has helped set up the Oxford MSc in Musculoskeletal Sciences, and the international Global Clubfoot Initiative, which works to increase collaboration between organisations delivering clubfoot treatment .
 He teaches undergraduate and postgraduate students at Oxford, and has taught on courses such as the popular BMJ Masterclasses series and the LSHTM Diploma in Tropical Medicine and Hygiene.
 He has authored over 100 peer-reviewed publications and books, and contributed to Lord Crisp’s report in 2007 on Global Health Partnerships and reports by the All-Party Parliamentary Group on Global Health.

-Currently, he is a Principal Investigator for SURG-Africa (an EU-funded collaboration working towards scaling safe surgery for district and rural populations in Africa).
+Recently, he was Principal Investigator for SURG-Africa (an EU-funded collaboration working towards scaling safe surgery for district and rural populations in Africa) and he led the set up of CURE Children’s Hospital of Zimbabwe, a new orthopaedic teaching hospital in Bulawayo.
 He co-leads the multi-disciplinary Oxford University Global Surgery Group and is a director on the accredited Oxford Global Surgery Course.
-He is involved with setting up CURE Children’s Hospital of Zimbabwe, an orthopaedic teaching hospital in Bulawayo.
+He is a member of the World Health Organization Technical Advisory Group on Integrated Clinical Care.